renchizhhhh/OpenChessRobot/online_study/data_analysis/README.txt

-Processed raw data:
+Desensitized data:
-- User+perception+of+a+talking+chess+robot_February+13,+2025_00.44_607.csv: delete one "preview" entry and one "I do not agree to paticipant" entry from the raw data.
+- Desensitized_data_from_597_participants.csv: Desensitized raw data.
+Delete one "preview" entry and one "I do not agree to paticipant" entry from the raw data.

 Extracted open-ended answers of Q5,Q6,Q7,Q8
 - Scenario_A/B/C_Q5/Q6/Q7.csv